Flunq-io/sdl-workflow-engine/docs/EVENTSTORE_IMPLEMENTATION_GUIDE.md

 5. **History Replay**: Read complete event history from any point
 6. **Error Handling**: Graceful error handling with retries and backoff

-Your implementation will provide **Temporal-level resilience** with the flexibility to use any backend that meets your performance and operational requirements.
+Your implementation will provide **High-level resilience** with the flexibility to use any backend that meets your performance and operational requirements.